-The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Customer- Programmable Features section of the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Customer- Programmable Features section of the Electronic Vehicle Information Center (EVIC) or from the Uconnect Touch® System (if available).
+Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" or "Uconnect Touch® Settings" (if available) in "Understanding Your Instrument Panel" for further information.

-The ParkSense® Warning Display is located in the Instrument cluster's EVIC display.
-It provides both visual and audible warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
+The ParkSense® Warning screen is located within the Electronic Vehicle Information Center (EVIC).
+It provides visual warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
+Refer to "Electronic Vehicle Information Center (EVIC)/Settings" in Understanding Your Instrument Panel" for further information.